 There are several ways in which a healthcare provider may commit medical malpractice, but one of the most common relates to the misdiagnosis or delayed diagnosis of an injury, illness, or other medical condition.
 When a provider’s misdiagnosis directly leads to a lack or treatment, a delay in treatment, or the wrong treatment, a patient may suffer a worse outcome or even death.
 If you or a loved one suffered ill effects from a misdiagnosis, you may be entitled to compensation – but there is a difference between medical malpractice and simple provider error.
-Learn about your legal options and when to contact an attorney.
+Learn about your legal options and when to contact a Kansas City misdiagnois attorney.

 Medical malpractice is more than a simple error in judgment.
 True medical malpractice only occurs when all of the following apply: